GeeInUs/TrustedBankAutomation/README.md

 - Credentials for this user will be sent in a seperate email.
 - As July.Test2020@outlook.com, you will be able to see
 - Acceptance criteria for TrustedBank Loan Management Application
--	All Work -items and Iteration to which work was done.
+- All Work-items and Iteration to which work was done.

 The work items of iterest are